 The Modern Emojis Take Over the World

 Kurita’s idea was a smashing success.
 Rival companies in Japan copied the idea, and it wasn’t long before American businesses like Apple got in on the trend.
-In 2007, Google took charge, as it so often does, and submitted a petition to the Unicode Consortium to have emojis officially recognized.
+In 2007, Google took charge and submitted a petition to the Unicode Consortium to have emojis officially recognized.
 The Unicode Consortium is a nonprofit group that works to maintain uniform coding standards so that text appears the same regardless of which server or computer it’s on.

 In 2009, Google’s team of petitioners was joined by a couple of Apple engineers, who submitted their own petition to recognize 625 emojis.
-And in 2010, the Unicode Consortium accepted the idea, paving the way for emojis to become a standard form of communication.
+And in 2010, the Unicode Consortium accepted the idea.
+This paved the way for emojis to become a standard form of online communication.

 The Continuing Evolution of Emojis

 The Unicode Consortium continues to add new emojis each year.
-In recent years, there has been a heightened focus on multiculturalism and diversity, with good reason.
+Recent years have seen a heightened focus on multiculturalism and diversity, and it’s not hard to see why.
 The original emojis depicted white men as doctors, chefs, and police officers—no women or people of other ethnic origins.
 In fact, all of the original emojis that depicted people were Caucasian.
 Family units have fallen under similar scrutiny, with emoji users questioning why there were no single parents or same-sex parents.
 And, given that emojis were born in Japan, there were about half a dozen of them for sushi dishes, but none at all for traditional African food like fufu or Mexican food like enchiladas.

 The debate over multiculturalism in emojis goes beyond questions of political correctness.
-If emojis are supposed to be a universal language—and what person from which culture wouldn’t recognize a cloud emoji?—then shouldn’t this universal language be universally inclusive?
-And if a female surfer wants to use an emoji to depict her favorite sport, why can’t there be a female surfer emoji?
+If emojis are a universal language, then shouldn’t this universal language be universally inclusive?
+And if a female surfer wants to use an emoji to depict her favorite sport, then why can’t there be a female surfer emoji?

-The Unicode Consortium has responded to these legitimate concerns by diversifying the collection of official emoji considerably.
-There are now plenty of female emojis, gender-neutral emojis, emojis for people of color, and yes, even emojis for mermaids, elves, and vampires.
-The nonprofit group continues to meet every year to expand the official collection.
+The Unicode Consortium has responded to these legitimate concerns by diversifying the collection of official emoji.
+There are now female emojis, gender-neutral emojis, emojis for people of color, and even emojis for mermaids, elves, and vampires.
+The nonprofit group also continues to meet every year to expand the official collection.